 - Psychotropic medications used in Australia - information for aged care

-- Self-assessment tool for recording consumers receiving psychotropic medications
+- Psychotropic self-assessment tool – a template for recording information for consumers receiving psychotropic medications (updated 28 January 2022)

 - Six steps for safe prescribing antipsychotics and benzodiazepines in residential aged care